urquhard/AdvancedTutorial/tutorial/src/session_1/dataset.md

 ```

 Before training any model, it's important to **understand the structure and
 characteristics of the data**.

-In particular, ask yourself:
+> **Activity:**
-- Where do annihilation events occur?
+> - Where do annihilation events occur?
 A skewed distribution in vertex z
-positions might cause the model to "cheat" by always guessing the most common
+>   positions might cause the model to "cheat" by always guessing the most
-region.
+>   common region.
-- Do all events have the same number of hits?
-Variable-length point clouds will
+> - Do all events have the same number of hits?
+Variable-length point clouds
-require special handling in the model architecture.
+>   will require special handling in the model architecture.

 To help you answer these questions, we've provided the script:
 `ml-tutorial/code/visualization.py`.